Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Before starting work on any of your SEO goals, Leslie Kinson of Internet Reputation recommends to “record metrics for your current status before starting your implementation strategy.”

-“Then, make sure you have adequate tracking in place and scheduled data capture in order to be able to measure the success of your goals as you start implementing your strategy.”
+“Then, make sure you have adequate tracking in place using an SEO dashboard software and scheduled data capture in order to be able to measure the success of your goals as you start implementing your strategy.”

 Catherine Way of Hard Money Loans Scottsdale adds: “When setting goals for SEO, you need to [already] have a clear understanding of what metrics drive your site, whether it is a particular keyword, location, or time on page.”